Early Life and Education

 Presidency (2014-present)

-Erdogan was elected President in 2014, Turkey's first directly elected president following a constitutional change.
-His presidency has been marked by a shift toward an executive system of governance, particularly following a 2017 constitutional referendum that transformed Turkey from a parliamentary system to a presidential system.
-This change significantly increased the powers of the presidency, allowing Erdogan to issue decrees, appoint senior officials, and dissolve parliament.
+In 2014 Erdogan was elected the first directly elected President of Turkey after a constitutional amendment.
+His presidency made a major shift toward an executive system of governance, especially after the 2017 constitutional referendum that turned Turkey from a parliamentary into a presidential system.
+This transformation greatly empowered the presidency with significant powers to issue decrees, appoint high-level officials, and dissolve Parliament.

-His presidency has also been characterized by increased political polarization, crackdowns on media freedom, and a growing authoritarian streak.
-Following a failed military coup attempt in July 2016, Erdogan's government declared a state of emergency, which remained in effect for two years.
-During this time, thousands of military personnel, civil servants, journalists, and academics were purged or arrested under the suspicion of having ties to the coup plotters or the Gulen movement, which Erdogan accused of orchestrating the coup.
+In his term, increased polarization and curtailment of media freedom characterize a rising trend toward authoritarianism.
+After the botched coup attempt by a faction of the military against Erdogan's government in July 2016, the Turkish Parliament declared a state of emergency that lasted for two years.
+During this period, thousands of military personnel, civil servants, journalists, and academics were purged or arrested under suspicions of affiliations to the coup plotters or to the Gulen movement, which Erdogan accused of carrying out the coup.

 Domestic and foreign Policy

-Under Erdogan, Turkey has pursued an assertive foreign policy, particularly in the Middle East and Eastern Mediterranean.
-His government has been involved in the Syrian conflict, supported the government of Fayez al-Sarraj in Libya, and engaged in territorial disputes with Greece and Cyprus over maritime boundaries.
-Turkey has also deepened ties with Russia while maintaining a complex relationship with the United States and NATO, particularly over issues like Turkey's purchase of the S-400 missile system from Russia.
+Under Erdogan, Turkey pursued an assertive foreign policy, regarding especially the Middle East and Eastern Mediterranean.
+His administration was involved in the Syrian civil war, backed the government of Fayez al-Sarraj in Libya, and engaged in disputes with Greece and Cyprus over territorial waters.
+Turkey has gotten closer to Russia, yet continues to have an intricate relationship with the United States and NATO, especially regarding Turkey's acquisition of the S-400 missile system from Russia.

-Domestically, Erdogan has championed large infrastructure projects such as airports, bridges, and the construction of Canal Istanbul, a controversial artificial shipping canal.
-His government has faced growing criticism for its handling of the economy, particularly after a currency crisis 2018, which resulted in high inflation and unemployment.
+Internally, Erdogan boasts about the mega projects of airports, bridges, and the building of Canal Istanbul, an artificial, very controversial shipping canal.
+There have been mounting criticisms against the government for mismanaging the economy, particularly after a currency crisis in 2018 that left a trail of high inflation and unemployment.

 Personal Life